Preventive vs. Predictive Maintenance: What’s the Difference?

 Similarities in Proactive Maintenance

-To start, both offer a proactive maintenance strategy for businesses across every industry.
-And as mentioned before, predictive maintenance is preventive.
+Both offer a proactive maintenance strategy for businesses across every industry.
+As mentioned before, predictive maintenance is preventive.
 It’s no wonder so many people use the two interchangeably!
 Each is an alternative to reactive maintenance, which occurs after a machine or piece of equipment has failed.

 Both predictive and preventative maintenance applications can be part of larger computerized maintenance management software (CMMS) systems.
 However, each can be used separately in order to reduce implementation costs and ease of use.
 The software optimizes both predictive and preventive maintenance schedules through automated alerts and notifications indicating when technicians need to perform routine maintenance.